The Practice

 • Memory-Driven Development: Preserved project knowledge and decision history across time

-• Context Optimization: Faster startup time and reduced cognitive overhead through pre-curated information
+• Context Optimization: Faster startup time and reduced cognitive overhead

 Implementation Through Primitives: Each context engineering technique uses Agent Primitives strategically, creating compound benefits for cognitive performance.

-Agentic Workflows: The Complete System in Action
+Agentic Workflows: All Disciplines in Action

-Now that you understand all three layers, you can see how they combine into Agentic Workflows - complete, systematic processes that orchestrate all your primitives into end-to-end solutions.
+Now that you understand all three disciplines, you can see how they combine into Agentic Workflows - complete, systematic processes that orchestrate all your primitives into end-to-end solutions.
 These workflows represent the practical application of the entire framework working together.

 Agentic Workflows are implemented as .prompt.md files that coordinate multiple primitives into unified processes, designed to work whether executed locally in your IDE or delegated to async agents.